-We came across an interesting article recently, especially for clients considering a significant site-wide change.
+We came across an interesting article for clients considering a significant site-wide change.
 Written by Glenn Gabe, it covers the ways to crawl a staging server before a major rollout.
 And if you’ve been there before or will be in the future, you recognize the incentive from a debugging perspective.

 It’s important to complete a thorough site crawl before a major change goes live because it can identify SEO issues preemptively.
 But external entities (like crawlers) are commonly blocked by staging sites, making it difficult or impossible to crawl those sites.

 That’s why we will cover four solutions for crawling staging servers, ranging from basic authentication to creating a custom user agent.

 Method 1: Basic Authentication

 Most commercial crawling tools such as Screaming Frog and DeepCrawl are able to easily circumvent this type of block.
 Getting through these barriers requires requesting authentication from the server host and simply entering a given username and password.

 Method 2: VPN Access (Virtual Private Network)

 Another roadblock emerges when you keep your staging site behind a protected firewall.
 To bypass this issue, simply provide VPN access so the staging server can be crawled.
 One downside of this is that you may not be able to use enterprise-level crawlers.

 Method 3: Whitelist an IP Address